 (B) Time for filing application.
 The application must be completed and filed beginning September 1 and no later than November 1 preceding the February examination and beginning January 2 and no later than March 1 preceding the July examination.
-If November 1 or April 1 fall on a weekend or holiday, the deadline will be the next business day.
+If November 1 or March 1 fall on a weekend or holiday, the deadline will be the next business day.
 Applications filed fewer than 30 days after the deadline are subject to a late fee.
 Applications filed more than 30 days after the deadline will not be accepted.
 Applicants who failed the immediate prior examination may file up to 30 days from the date of notification of examination results without paying a late fee.
 Paper applications must be delivered by mail or in person to the Commission.
-Applications are filed when received by the director.
+Paper applications are filed when received by the director.
 Application filed after March 14, 2015, shall be submitted electronically through the Admissions application Web site.
 The director may give approval for the submission of a paper application upon good cause shown.

 (C) Fees.
 No application for examination and admission shall be accepted by the director of admissions unless such application is accompanied by the full amount of examination, investigation, and administrative fees required by these Rules.
 (Appendix E).

 The application fee submitted with a paper application only is payable by certified or cashier check or money order to the director of the Nebraska State Bar Commission.
 Personal or business checks will not be accepted.
 Beginning on March 15, 2015, the application fee shall be paid electronically through the Admissions application Web site at the time the application is submitted.
 A laptop fee for the MEE and MPT portion of the examination must be paid directly to the examination software vendor selected by the Commission.
-Applicants shall also pay the Commission all charges for examinations prepared by the National Conference of Bar Examiners on behalf of the Commission.

 (D) Refund policy.
 If the applicant has registered for the bar examination and cancels not more than 30 days prior to the examination, only the portion of the fee charged for the UBE test documents will be refunded.

 (H) Fingerprints.
 Applicants must submit two complete sets of fingerprints with the applicant’s bar application on a form designated by the Commission as provided under Neb.
 Rev. Stat. § 7-102(2), or have their fingerprints scanned by an authorized agency.
 Scanned fingerprints will be processed electronically.
-Fingerprints obtained by the inking and rolling method must be contained on a Federal Form FD-258 (REV. 12-29-82), which is also known as the “APPLICANT” fingerprinting card.
-The applicant must have his or her fingerprints rolled at an authorized agency (police or sheriff’s department or highway patrol office), and applicants must complete all applicable identifying information on two fingerprinting cards.
+Fingerprints obtained by the inking and rolling method must be contained on a Federal Form FD-258 (REV. 5-11-99), which is also known as the “APPLICANT” fingerprinting card.
+The applicant must have his or her fingerprints rolled or scanned at an authorized agency (police or sheriff’s department or highway patrol office), and applicants must complete all applicable identifying information on two fingerprinting cards.
 The applicant must sign the cards and have the authorized official rolling the applicant’s fingerprints also sign and date the cards, with that official printing his or her ON number on the back of the card.
 Failure to complete all the personal information requested on the top portion of the fingerprint card will cause an application to be delayed and/or rejected.
-The Commission shall obtain a complete set of fingerprints from all bar applicants on a form designated by the Commission as provided under Neb.
-Rev. Stat. § 7-102(2).
 The Commission will forward the fingerprints of all such applicants to the Nebraska State Patrol for a national criminal history record information check by the Identification Division of the Federal Bureau of Investigation.
 The Supreme Court may, at any time, order the Commission to discontinue requesting, or to thereafter resume requesting, fingerprint record checks on all applicants that are fingerprinted pursuant to Neb.
 Rev. Stat. § 7-102(2).

 (a) A physical or mental impairment that substantially limits one or more of the major life activities of the applicant and that substantially limits the ability of the applicant to demonstrate, under standard testing conditions, that the applicant possesses the essential skills, level of achievement, and aptitudes that the Nebraska Supreme Court and the Commission require for admission to the practice of law in Nebraska;